ldapjs/node-ldapjs/docs/server.md

 Allows you to handle an LDAP extended operation.
 Extended operations are pretty much arbitrary extensions, by definition.
 Typically the extended 'name' is an OID, but ldapjs makes no such restrictions; it just needs to be a string.
-Note that unlike the other operations, extended operations don't map to any location in the tree, so routing here will be exact match, as opposed to subtree.
-Example:
+Unlike the other operations, extended operations don't map to any location in the tree, so routing here will be exact match, as opposed to subtree.

     // LDAP whoami
     server.exop('1.3.6.1.4.1.4203.1.11.3', function(req, res, next) {